I-1-2-44. Administrative Review of the Fee Authorized Under the Fee Agreement Process — Overview

-When a claimant, affected auxiliary beneficiary (in a title II case), eligible spouse (in a title XVI case), representative, or decision maker disagrees with the fee the Social Security Administration (SSA) authorized based on an approved fee agreement, he or she may request administrative review of the amount of the fee.
+When a claimant, affected auxiliary beneficiary (title II), eligible spouse (title XVI), representative, or decision maker disagrees with the fee the Social Security Administration (SSA) authorized based on an approved fee agreement, he or she may request administrative review of the amount of the fee.

 1. Claimant, Affected Auxiliary Beneficiary, Eligible Spouse, or Representative Requests Review

-The claimant, affected auxiliary beneficiary, eligible spouse, and representative have an unqualified right to request administrative review of the amount of the fee authorized under the fee agreement process, provided the request is filed timely (see I-1-2-44 B. in this section).
+The claimant, affected auxiliary beneficiary, eligible spouse, and representative have the right to request administrative review of the amount of the fee authorized under the fee agreement process, provided they timely file the request.
+For more information on timeliness, see subsection B, below.

 2. Decision Maker Requests Review